Getting the most out of your commuter experience

 - Get involved.
 Make the most of your college experience.
 Attend events, shows, sports and meetings.
 This is a great way to meet people.

-The Commuter & Off-Campus Student Organization meets every Monday night @ 5:15PM in the student organization office area near the Undergrade Student Government Office.
+This Spring 2018 semester, the Commuter & Off-Campus Student Organization meets every Monday afternoon @ 2:30PM in the student organization office area near the Undergrade Student Government Office (KSC 120G).
 Join Us!

 Just a friendly reminder that lockers are available in the Kent Student Center on the lower level.
 Please see the information desk on the ground floor for more information.